LTD-Beget/openapi-vps-go/docs/NetworkRemovePrivateNetworkResponseError.md

 `func (o *NetworkRemovePrivateNetworkResponseError) HasMessage() bool`

 HasMessage returns a boolean if a field has been set.

+### GetVpsNetworkUse

+`func (o *NetworkRemovePrivateNetworkResponseError) GetVpsNetworkUse() NetworkRemovePrivateNetworkResponseErrorVpsNetworkUseError`

+GetVpsNetworkUse returns the VpsNetworkUse field if non-nil, zero value otherwise.

+### GetVpsNetworkUseOk

+`func (o *NetworkRemovePrivateNetworkResponseError) GetVpsNetworkUseOk() (*NetworkRemovePrivateNetworkResponseErrorVpsNetworkUseError, bool)`

+GetVpsNetworkUseOk returns a tuple with the VpsNetworkUse field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVpsNetworkUse

+`func (o *NetworkRemovePrivateNetworkResponseError) SetVpsNetworkUse(v NetworkRemovePrivateNetworkResponseErrorVpsNetworkUseError)`

+SetVpsNetworkUse sets VpsNetworkUse field to given value.

+### HasVpsNetworkUse

+`func (o *NetworkRemovePrivateNetworkResponseError) HasVpsNetworkUse() bool`

+HasVpsNetworkUse returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)